 Insurance companies surcharge youthful operators in three areas:

 If you choose a vehicle that may be older, and does not require comprehensive or collision (a lower value vehicle) the premium will be considerably less than a newer one which will require full coverage.

-Because we represent many different companies, your Nonprofit Insurance Services agent can help you make the right decision when buying that first car for your teenager.
+Because we represent many different companies, your Nonprofit Insurance Program agent can help you make the right decision when buying that first car for your teenager.